 Why did you choose to record the album in your childhood bedroom?

 Because it's something special about working in a place where you can just go knock out literally feet away.
 It's like the ease of those two things and just being in your house—my house, it's nobody.
-My neighbors are very far away.
+My neighbours are very far away.
 I can literally yell and sing at the top of my lungs.
 And as a musician—and you know how it is as a writer, everything we do.
-The stuff that you do when nobody sees, it's like the molding of it.
-A lot of people don't see the molding of it.
+The stuff that you do when nobody sees, it's like the moulding of it.
+A lot of people don't see the moulding of it.

 Some tracks heavily feature the theme of love, particularly with "Spend the Night / If You Were My GF" and "Lotta Women / Useless."
 Is that part of the narrative arc?

 I'm a very private person as far as my dealings with the opposite sex, because even with my friends I don't really say nothing.
 I believe your relationships are between you and that person.
 So I like to keep those things very locked in.
 My outlet is music.
 These songs aren't necessarily about one girl.
 Some of them aren't about any girl.
 Some of them are from knowing the experiences that happen within relationships.
 It's basically the only place I really get to talk about these things, so that's why they're all about that.
 Because it's like everything I talk about in real life is stupid.
 On the album it's talking about things I would never talk about in real life.
 But things that really happen to me.

 The Drum Chord Theory feels like one long jam session with friends.
 Is that something that happened naturally or off the cuff?

 Honestly, like, those are my friends.
 I'm glad that it sounds like that.
 Those are literally the people I hang with.
 A lot of albums are too polished or too serious, or too pretentious, and I didn't want it to be one of those.
 I wanted it to be one of those albums where it's just like fun and like, you can relate to it.
 It's not super like, "What is he trying to say?
 Like the water's deep but I'm high and I'm low?"
 No.